IV. SUPPLIER SELECTION AND SOLICITATIONS

 - When maintaining buildings, products such as paint, carpeting, adhesives, furniture and casework with the lowest amount of volatile organic compounds (VOCs), highest recycled content, and low or no formaldehyde shall be used when practicable.

-- All carpet distributors and/or manufacturers of carpet installed at the University shall have a carpet recycling plan that is approved Purchasing and Contracting Services.
+- All carpet distributors and/or manufacturers of carpet installed at the University shall have a carpet recycling plan that is approved by the University.

 - The use of chlorofluorocarbon and halon-containing refrigerants, solvents, and other products shall be phased out, and new purchases of heating/ventilating/air conditioning, refrigeration, insulation and fire suppression systems shall ot contain them.